Compare Credit Card Rewards

 • Late fee: charged if you do not pay the minimum amount due on your monthly bill.
 Instead of waiting for your bill to pay it, you can set up a direct debit automatic payment with the bank for the minimum amount every month.

-• Overdraft or over-limit fee: charged when you spend more than your credit card limit.
+• Over-limit fee: charged when you spend more than your credit card limit.

 • Non-bank ATM fee: charged by your bank when you use an ATM from a different bank to make a balance enquiry or cash withdrawal.